KingaKlejne/SQL/README.md

 # SQL

 Files contain exercises with PostgreSQL on different databases.
+All in Polish.